 Please bear in mind, though, that receipt of your book is not a guarantee that we will review it; there are simply too many books in the world for us to review them all.
 If you’re looking for a guaranteed way to get your book in front of our readers, we humbly suggest that you look into sponsoring the site for a week, which would earn you prominent placement on every page of the site.
 Sponsorships are inexpensive, and dedicated to a beautiful reading experience.

-Contact us at submissions @ this domain, or using the form on this page.
+Contact us at submissions @ this domain, or using the form on this page, with a detailed pitch.
 We hope to publish one freelance review a week.
 Please don’t send unsolicited drafts of already-written reviews.
 Instead, explain what you’d like to cover in a review, how you’d like to cover it, and include links to examples of your writing so we can get a feel for your voice.
 (This doesn’t have to be professionally published writing; anyone can publish on medium.com, for instance.
 We look forward to working with new writers from all backgrounds.)
 Paying writers is important to us, but the payments will be modest while we get this project launched and running smoothly.
 We do hope to hear from you if you’d like to write for us.